Python Errors & Exception Handling Tutorial

 try: print(1 + "Monty") except TypeError: print("Oops, can't int + string, it's illegal") except: print("Oops, an error occurred")

-We can combine error types in a single except clause with a tuple.
-We simply write comma separated error types inside parentheses.
+We can combine error types in a single except clause with a tuple .
+To do this, we simply write comma separated error types inside parentheses.

 try: # code that may raise exception except (error_type_1, error_type_2, ...): # code that handles multiple error_type errors